-Being a mother of 4, and a small business owner it has always led me to quick and easy, but healthy meals.
-That was after I decided not to feed everyone sugar anymore including myself, as this did not help the digestive troubles I had encountered.
+Being a mother of 4 and a small business owner has always led me to quick and easy but healthy meals.
+After I decided not to feed everyone sugar anymore, including myself, this did not help the digestive troubles I had encountered from my gluten- sensitivity.

-Inflammation was a major part of my sensitivity, I needed to get under control and sugary breakfast cereals had no place in this journey anymore.
+Inflammation was a major part of my sensitivity.
+I needed to get it under control, and sugary breakfast cereals had no place in this journey anymore.

-Breakfast cereal was our go two breakfast.
-My kids were horrible in the mornings and getting up was always a fight.
+Breakfast cereal was our go two breakfast for a long time.
+My kids were horrible in the mornings, and getting up was always a fight.
 Needless to say, time for breakfast was cut short for them often, as it was a toss-up between a healthy breakfast or being late to school, so breakfast Cereal became the number one item in the house as it was easy quick, and they didn’t complain about eating it.

 Naturally, as a mother choosing my battles, breakfast cereal seemed to be the best solution at the time.